-- They are about the same in terms of height.
+- The mattresses are similarly priced and are about the same in terms of height.

-- Both mattresses have memory foam in their top layers.
+- The mattresses have similar base layers and both mattresses have memory foam in their top layers.

 - The Layla is flippable, while the Lull is not.

 - The mattresses incorporate different types of foam, and their constructions are quite different.